 Field notes are also extremely helpful— and something I desperately need to get better at taking.
 Asking questions is a great way to observe and take notes.
 If you don't know the answer, it's absolutely fine!
 Sketching and nature study is all about the wondering.
 You can always jot down the question so you can look up the answer later.

-- How does the flower smell?
+How does the flower smell?

-- Is the stem and/or leaf hairy or smooth?
+Is the stem and/or leaf hairy or smooth?

-- Are the veins of the leaf darker or lighter than the leaf?
+Are the veins of the leaf darker or lighter than the leaf?
 What about the underside of the leaf?

-- Any pollinators (bees, hummingbirds, wasps, ants, etc) around the flower?
+Any pollinators (bees, hummingbirds, wasps, ants, etc) around the flower?

-- Type of soil the plant is growing in?
+Type of soil the plant is growing in?

 I have a handful of books I use for flower and plant identification.
 [Affiliate links, so thanks!]
 One of my favorites is actually a foraging book by Samuel Thayer called Nature's Garden.
 Though this book doesn't focus on flowers, Thayer shares in-depth explanations on identification that are useful when observing all plants.

-As always, the best field and identification guides are the ones that focus on your region.
 Since we currently reside on the southeastern Atlantic coast, the two best books I have found for my area are Coastal Plants by Irene Stuckey and Lisa Gould, and Living Beaches by Blair and Dawn Witherington.
 These two books are full of detailed photos and descriptions and are my go-to resources for the southeastern coastal plains.

-Free Plant Study Guide Printable
+Flower & Plant Study Guide Printable